suwatgl/wunca44-kube-lab/MSU.md

 # 4. Verify the deployment
 watch kubectl get pods -n nginx-gateway

-#Use the public IP of the load balancer to access NGINX Gateway Fabric.
-To get the public IP which is reported in the EXTERNAL-IP column:
 kubectl get svc nginx-gateway -n nginx-gateway

 kubectl patch svc nginx-gateway \